For romantasy readers who need more

 100+ content warnings with severity levels—referenced vs. on-page, background vs. central to plot.
 Filter out what you need to avoid, or filter in themes you're looking for.

-Every book is enriched across all 40+ fields.
-Consistent, verified metadata you can actually filter by.
+Every book is enriched with the full metadata stack.
+Consistent, verified details you can filter in two seconds.
 Premium users get instant tagging for any book not yet in the database.

 Common questions